SteveMuiyuro/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-_puts(char *str) is a function that prints a string, followed by a new line, to stdout. void print_rev(char *s) is afunction that prints in reverse followed by a newline void rev_string(char *s) is a function that reverses a string.
+_puts(char *str) is a function that prints a string, followed by a new line, to stdout. void print_rev(char *s) is afunction that prints in reverse followed by a newline void rev_string(char *s) is a function that reverses a string. void puts2(char *str) is a function that prints every other character of a string, starting with the first character, followed by a new line.